Govind-techie/LeetCode/README.md

   - **Problem 153: Find Minimum in Rotated Sorted Array**
     Find the minimum element in a **rotated sorted array** using **binary search**, achieving an efficient **O(log n) time complexity**.

+  - **Problem 540: Single Element in a Sorted Array**
+    Find the single non-duplicate element in a sorted array where every other element appears twice.
+The problem is solved efficiently using **binary search**, achieving an **O(log n) time complexity**.